by Andrea M. Darcy

 Psychological trauma is treatable, and the right support can mean you finally start to feel yourself again.
 A good counsellor or psychotherapist works with you to alleviate the symptoms and get to the root of your trauma.
 If any therapist belittles your sense of being traumatised, or claims that your trauma was not ‘serious enough’, it’s likely time to seek a better therapist.

 Harley Therapy can connect you with London-based psychotherapists and counselling psychologists who are highly experienced at dealing with PTSD and emotional shock.
 Not in London?
-Consider Skype therapy, as flexible as you are.
+Consider online therapy, as flexible as you are.